-Looking at QuickLotto.net, I sat back and had myself a chuckle.
-QuickLotto runs two raffles (well, that’s what they call them) which are basically lotteries, plus some scratchies.
+Looking at QuickLotto.net, I sat back and had a chuckle.
+QuickLotto runs two raffles (well, that’s what they call them), which are lotteries, plus some scratches.
 Okay, that’s not what was funny.
 They are owned and operated in Nigeria.
-Over the last bunch of years, all of us have heard about the 419 (and other) scams.
+Over the last many years, all of us have heard about the 419 (and other) scams.
 How does any company in Nigeria figure they are going to attract international players?
-Let’s go take a look!
+Let’s take a look!

-QuickLotto offers two types of games, scratchies and raffles.
-There are two scratchies – Cash Winfall Limited Edition and Car Lucky Loot.
+QuickLotto offers two types of games, scratches, and raffles.
+There are two scratches – Cash Winfall Limited Edition and Car Lucky Loot.
 The top prize on the Cash Winfall is Naira (that’s Nigerian currency) 100,000,000 – the equivalent of about USD 600,000 give or take the exchange rate.
 The top prize for Car Lucky Loot is a Mercedes Benz 300E 2014 series.

 Who Can Play Quick Lotto?

-Anyone can play at QuickLotto though there are a lot of indications that this site is targeted more at national players with all kinds of options on buying tickets using SMS, POS, ATMs and online.
+Anyone can play at QuickLotto though there are many indications that this site is targeted more at national players with all kinds of options on buying tickets using SMS, POS, ATMs, and online.
 If you are going to play, makes sure you are clear on your numbers before you hit payment.
 They say there are no refunds – at all!

 Winning at QuickLotto.net

-Winners can get their winnings through three easy steps at the same time, there is no information on whether there are fees or transfer charges.
+Winners can get their winnings through three easy steps simultaneously; there is no information on whether there are fees or transfer charges.
 One of the weird things is their site claims to aim to ensure a millionaire a month, but they only show the winning results for the last two months – with no winner!
 There is no breakdown on winning and/or tier level on payouts.
-QuickLotto does say that 50% of revenue goes to prizes, 20% to the government and 30% to the company and affiliates.
+QuickLotto does say that 50% of revenue goes to prizes, 20% to the government, and 30% to the company and affiliates.

 Who Are They?